 Did you read that I mentioned one of the reasons people have cravings is because of a lack healthy fat?
 Well, fortunately you've got pumpkin seeds to help you out in that department.

-If you’ve got chickpeas, olive oil and a little sea salt at home, you can whip up your own roasted chickpeas and store them in your refrigerator or on your countertop the next time you want a high fiber snack with a decent amount of protein.
+If you've got chickpeas, olive oil, and a little sea salt at home, you can whip up your own roasted chickpeas and store them in your refrigerator or on your countertop the next time you want a high fiber snack with a decent amount of protein.
+I love this snack for the moments I'm not hungry but want to eat because they're filling and really kill my cravings for more food.

 Here's my recipe for slightly spicy crispy chickpeas.
 Feel free to leave the spice out to suit your flavor.